Takiyo0/Amagi/README.md

 # Amagi
 #### A lavalink search wrapper.
 Fully customizable
-Take note this module only handles search, not playing music, thus it's customizable
+Take note this module only handles search, not playing music, thus it's customizable.

 ![Amagi](https://i.imgur.com/4ZefZpU.png)
 > Amagi © Azur Lane

 ## Features
 Hmm not much tbh
 ✓ Easy to use
 ✓ Pretty stable
 ✓ Author is responsible with bugs*